sixfeetup/scaf/{{cookiecutter.project_slug}}/README.md

 For more detailed steps view `./docs/sentry.md`

 {% endif %}
-## Install Loki for log aggregation and the Kube Prometheus Stack with Grafana Dashboards
 ### How to monitor logs and the deployed application

 Install Loki for log aggregation and the Kube Prometheus Stack with Grafana Dashboards for monitoring.